28 GHz Wireless Channel Characterization for a Quantum Computer Cryostat at 4 Kelvin

-In Fig.~\ref{fig:snrcryostat}, the SNR is measured as detailed in prior sections, and represented for varying bandwidths and different thermal noise power models at a transmit power of –30 dBm.
+In Fig.~\ref{fig:snrcryostat}, the SNR is measured as detailed in Section \ref{SNR} and represented for different thermal noise power models in varied bandwidths, at a transmit power of –30 dBm.
 The thermal noise added at the receiver is inherently low at high frequencies and cryogenic temperatures due to low carrier mobility at low temperatures.
 Yet, when the bandwidth increases, the noise is proportionally increasing, thereby reducing the SNR.
 Furthermore, it is observed that there is a significant increase of SNR in 4~K compared with room temperature due to low noise figures.